 - Ensure copies of all relevant documentation are routed to the client’s case file.

-NIJC seeks part-time interns for spring 2018 for the following programs:
+NIJC seeks part-time interns for summer 2018 for the following programs:

 - Jeanne and Joseph Sullivan Project for Protection of Asylum Seekers facilitates pro bono representation for asylum seekers fleeing persecution in their homelands and advocates for the protection of human rights.
 This project also provides legal services for individuals seeking protection from gender-based persecution, both in the United States and in their home countries.
 (Proficiency in French or Spanish is generally required.)